synapsecode/fireauth/README.md

 }
 ```

-## Step 2: Wrapping your Material App with GlobalFirebaseAuthenticationProvider
+## Step 2: Wrap your Material App with GlobalFirebaseAuthenticationProvider
 ```dart
 //Allows the Authentication Methods to be accessible from anywhere in the widget tree return GlobalFirebaseAuthenticationProvider(